7 Kubota L3560 Problems and Quick Solutions

 7. Engine Starts Hard Permanently

-The reasons range from clogged fuel lines to a dirty or faulty injector, and a dirty fuel filter.
+The reasons range from clogged fuel lines to a dirty or faulty injector and a dirty fuel filter.
 If your Kubota tractor runs on gasoline and has an incorrect spark plug timing, the engine will start hard permanently.

 Fixing your spark plugs should solve this issue.
 Air leaks in the suction side of the engine, clog in the exhaust pipe and low-voltage batteries also cause the engine to start a hard issue.